Overview of Difference between Figma and Sketch

 Sketch is very well optimized and runs very smoothly after recent patches and updates.
 The app is extremely optimized and has great performance overall but some parts don’t feel smooth.
 For example, zooming is not as fluid as people would like.
 Also, as the file size gets larger, crashing and stuttering is a continuous issue.

-Talking about interface I don’t think there are any complaints on any of the tools.
+Talking about the interface I don’t think there are any complaints about any of the tools.
 Both of them have done an excellent job to make their UI clean and keep the tools in the right place.
 Both have their take on their UI and both are satisfying to use.

 Some hassles with Sketch like having to mirror your designs to other devices also hav

 Sketch as popular as it is, Figma feels like the more modern tool designers have been looking for.
-Overall, Figma gets the win here.
+Yes, with cutting-edge cloud features, Figma is better than Sketch.

 Both software has their pros and cons but both have succeeded in providing their target audience with what the consumers want and proven that they are capable of providing high-level features in a justifiable price range.
 As mentioned previously, for organization and team designs Figma is highly recommended whereas for individual purpose sketch has a better base.
 Since sketch can only run in Mac though